Comptonia peregrina: Taxonomy

+The species was first described, as Liquidambar peregrina, by Carl Linnaeus in 1753, in the second volume of Species Plantarum.
+Further on in the same volume, he described Myrica aspleniifolia as a different species (with the epithet spelt asplenifolia).
+In 1763, he changed his mind concerning Myrica aspleniifolia, and it became Liquidambar aspleniifolia, and so in the same genus as Liquidambar peregrina.

+In 1789, Charles Louis L'Héritier placed Linnaeus's original Myrica aspleniifolia in his new genus Comptonia.

+In 1894, John M. Coulter transferred Linnaeus's Liquidambar peregrina to Comptonia, and treated Linnaeus's Myrica aspleniifolia as a synonym.
+Comptonia peregrina is now the only extant (living) species in the genus.

 Description

 Comptonia peregrina is a deciduous shrub, growing to 1.5 m tall.
 The leaves of the plant are linear to lanceolate, 3–15 cm long and 0.3–3 cm broad, with a lobed margin; they give off a sweet odor, especially when crushed.
 Plants are monoecious with separate unisexual flowers.
 The staminate flowers grow in clusters at the ends of branches, and are up to 5 cm long.
 The pistillate flowers are only 5 mm, but elongate when the fruits form, reaching 5 cm.